Khadijatu clinches Master's degree

 It’s obvious, therefore, that Khadija is passionate about education.
 She has a daughter preparing for medical school in the US.

-But Virginia-based Khadija has not been idle either.
+But Virginia-based Khadija (as she is fondly known) has not been idle either.
 She graduated recently with a Master’s degree in Nursing with emphasis on Public Health from the Grand Canyon University of Phoenix , Ariizona in the USA.

 I will not be surprised if Khadija announces a PhD in Public Health as one of her achievements in the near future.